banjtheman/twitter_algo_builder/README.md

 ### View your timeline with Streamlit

-Using [Streamlit](https://streamlit.io/) the [algo_viewer_st.py](https://github.com/banjtheman/twitter_algo_builder/blob/main/algo_viewer_st.py) script provides a User interface that allows us to visualze how our timeline would be using the saved algorithms.
+Using [Streamlit](https://streamlit.io/) the [algo_viewer_st.py](https://github.com/banjtheman/twitter_algo_builder/blob/main/algo_viewer_st.py) script provides a User interface that allows us to visualize how our timeline would be using the saved algorithms.

 ![Streamlit algo viewer](images/twitter_algo_streamlit1.png)